-The District is lining 6100 feet of 45-year old concrete pipe to extend its life.
-We have completed Phase I which lined 2,754 linear feet.
-The Phase II contract has been awarded and construction is expected to begin in July.
-This project is being funded by a public works trust fund loan with an interest rate of 1.39%.
+The District completed lining 6100 feet of 45-year old concrete pipe to extend its useful life.
+Phase I which lined 2,754 linear feet was completed in 2020.
+Phase II lined the rest of the pipe and was completed Summer 2023.
+Phase II was funded by a Department of Commerce Public Works Trust Fund Loan with a 0.89% interest rate.